How to Set up Webhooks

 Example Payload Data

 The Payload data will vary depending on what type of event is triggering the hook.
-Currently we have 2 Webhook types that can be triggered
+Currently, we have 2 Webhook types that can be triggered.
+Note that the webhook payload does not include the specific form that is being submitted.
+It does however include all fields that were responded to.

 • peopleflow:member:add - When a person is added into a people flow step.